kellya/rofi-sound/README.md

 speakers.
 After a little bit of poking around (and getting some inspiration from [rofi-bluetooth](https://github.com/nickclyde/rofi-bluetooth), I came up with this.
 I have not done any extensive testing.
 I don't know if this even works anywhere other than my computer.
-I also don't know long-term if I am even sticking with I3.
-I simply built this to scratch a curiosity itch with I3 and pactl.

 ![demo](images/sound_change.gif)